About Us

 Fair Pricing

-With that knowledge, I research “top lot” prices for previous seasons fur sales and gauge my purchase pricing accordingly.
-Whenever possible, I’m purchasing furs at or near the top lot price rather than at the price most furs had sold for.
-That’s often a difference between $300 for an untanned lynx pelt rather than $25 which is what is common for auction prices for the same skin.
-Respecting the animals as we do as well as with the knowledge of the amount of work and cost incurred to harvest the furs is the reason I purchase furs this way.
-I set the prices at the outset of the season so that trappers can make informed decisions and target furs with that information.
-It puts power back into the hands of the trapper, without whom I wouldn’t have a thriving business.
-Success isn't achieved in a vacuum and I recognize that my valuable partnerships with Indigenous fur harvesters are the backbone of my business.
-I want them to succeed right beside me.
+With that knowledge, we research “top lot” prices for previous seasons fur sales and gauge my purchase pricing accordingly.
+Whenever possible, we're purchasing furs at or near the top lot price rather than at the price most furs had sold for.
+That’s often a difference between $400 for an untanned lynx pelt rather than $25 which is what is common for auction prices for the same skin.
+Respecting the animals as we do as well as with the knowledge of the amount of work and cost incurred to harvest the furs is the reason we purchase furs this way.
+We set the prices at the outset of the season so that trappers can make informed decisions and target furs with that information.
+It puts power back into the hands of the trapper, without whom we wouldn’t have a thriving business.
+Success isn't achieved in a vacuum and we recognize that our valuable partnerships with Indigenous fur harvesters are the backbone of our business.
+We want them to succeed right beside me.

 Commitment to Reconciliation